santiagxf/pnp-databricks-monitoring/README.md

 <h2>Configuration:</h2>

 You require the Log Analytics workspace ID and primary key.
-The workspace ID is the workspaceId value from the logAnalytics output section in step 4 of the deploy the Azure resources section.
-The primary key is the secret from the output section.
+The workspace ID is the workspaceId value from the Log Analytics resource in Azure.
+The primary key is the secret the resource specified in order to inteact with the service.

 To configure log4j logging, open log4j.properties.
-Edit the following two values:
+Edit the following two values  and save the file.
+We will use it later.

 ```
 log4j.appender.A1.workspaceId=[Log Analytics workspace ID]
 log4j.appender.A1.secret=[Log Analytics primary key]
 ```

 To configure custom logging, open metrics.properties.
-Edit the following two values:
+Edit the following two values and save the file.
+We will use it later.

 ```
 *.sink.loganalytics.workspaceId=[Log Analytics workspace ID]